soz-live/soz-live.github.io/community.md

 ## Introduction

-The **SOZ-LIVE** community currently uses the following tools:
+The **SOZ-LIVE** community currently uses the following apps:

 - **GitHub** for code, docs, issues, projects, development and discussions.
 - **Discord** as the primary resource for community discussions.
-- **YouTube** for pics and videos.
+- **YouTube** for images and videos.

 ## Aims & Objectives

 The objectives of the **SOZ-LIVE** community are to:

 - further the development of the project.
-- introducing the project to a wider audience.
+- introduce the project to a wider audience.

 While aiming to be: